daattali/beautiful-jekyll/index.md

 My research is interdisciplinary, leveraging diverse methods matched to the problem at hand.
 I specialize in systems engineering approaches and techno-economic modeling, and integrate tools and insights from other disciplines including economics, data science, and political science.

-My PhD work is on strategies and policies for integrating electric vehicles into power systems for the achievement of deep decarbonization goals.
+My PhD work is on strategies and policies for the electrification of transport.
+Deep electrification is a cornerstone of effective climate change policy.
+I investigate electrification from a systems perspective and explore how to overcome the engineering, economic, and policy challenges in the way of integrating electric vehicles into the electric grid.

 Follow my latest work on [Twitter](https://twitter.com/EmilDimanchev).